 (3) Evidence of one of the following, as applicable:

 (a) The applicant has maintained for at least ten years prior to retirement full licensure in good standing in any jurisdiction in the United States that licenses persons to practice dentistry or dental hygiene.

 (b) The applicant has practiced as a dentist or dental hygienist in good standing for at least ten years prior to retirement in one or more branches of the United States armed services.

-(D) The holder of a volunteer's certificate may provide dental services only to indigent and uninsured persons.
+(D) The holder of a volunteer's certificate may provide dental services only to indigent and uninsured persons, but may do so at any location, including a free clinic.
 The holder shall not accept any form of remuneration for providing dental services while in possession of the certificate.
 Except in a dental emergency, the holder shall not perform any operation.
 The board may revoke a volunteer's certificate on receiving proof satisfactory to the board that the holder has engaged in practice in this state outside the scope of the holder's certificate or that there are grounds for action against the person under section 4715.30 of the Revised Code.